-V. AUTHORIZED FINANCIAL DEALERS AND INSTITUTIONS
+IV.
+AUTHORIZED FINANCIAL DEALERS AND INSTITUTIONS

 The Finance Director shall establish selection criteria for pre-approval of financial institutions and security broker/dealers to do business with the City of Santa Barbara.
 The Finance Director shall maintain a list of City approved financial institutions and security broker/dealers who are authorized to provide investment services to the City.
 These may include primary dealers, or regional dealers that qualify under Securities & Exchange Commission Rule 15C3-1 (uniform net capital rule).
-To qualify for consideration, a financial institution or a security broker/dealer must also have an office in California and that office must perform the transactions with the City.
+In accordance with Section 53601.5, institutions eligible to transact investment business with the City include: